vinsgiordi/OOBD2021-Project/README.md

 # Cinema Management Information System

-This project was developed as part of the Database and Object Orientation exam at the University of Naples Federico II.
+This project was developed as part of the Database and Object Orientation exam at the University of Naples "Federico II".

 ## Project Description